loveencounterflow/fontmirror/README.md

 ### Plain Tags and Names, Cherry-Picking and Combotags

-Let's look into a small set of tagged fonts to drive home what has been said above and to get an idea of what the resulting FontMirror catalog will looke like.
+Let's take a gander at a small set of tagged fonts to drive home what has been said above and to get an idea of what the resulting FontMirror catalog is going look like.
 We will also use this example to motivate the introduction of two features on top of the tagging system outlined above: tags that are treated as proper names, and cherry-picking of tags.